kinggoldcatter/Wine-Byond-help/README.md

 # Please do not use the default Proton-Ge wine provided with lutris
 webview2 requires patches made to wine in 10.5.
-Proton is based on 10.0, so until the wine patches are ported to GE or proton gets rebased to 11.0 please use a system wine instead to do so in lutris before running the install script please press the wine button on the left side tab<br />
+Proton is based on 10.0, so until the wine patches are ported to GE or proton gets rebased to 11.0 please use a system wine instead to do so in lutris before running the install script please press the wine button on the left side tab<br /> <br />
-TODO: Add a picture for this
+TODO: Add a picture for this <br /> <br />
 and then select system wine as default<br />
 make sure the wine is newer then 10.5 if it is not please google your distro's guide for installing wine to update it (we suggest using staging-wine while you are at it)<br />
 TODO: add guides for bottles and other installers<br />